Senior Technical Web Analyst / Tracking Specialist (Dutch-speaking)

 What does your day look like as a Technical Web Analyst at Digital Power?

 Organise your working week in a way that suits you.
-As long as you deliver excellent work, your clients are satisfied and your colleagues can rely on you, we are happy and proud to have you as our colleague!
+As long as you deliver excellent work, your clients are satisfied, and your colleagues can rely on you, we’re proud to have you on the team!

 Wondering what it's like to work at Digital Power?